-Year ended December 31,
+Year ended Dece ember 31,

-(millions of U.S. dollars) 2022 2021 Change
+(millions of U.S. dollars) 2023 2022 Change

-Net interest expense 196 196 -
+Net interest expense 152 196 (22%)

-Net interest expense was unchanged as higher interest costs associated with commercial paper borrowings and tax liabilities offset lower interest costs on net pension obligations and higher interest income.
-As substantially all of our long-term debt obligations paid interest at fixed rates (after swaps), the net interest expense on our term debt was essentially unchanged compared to the prior-year period.
+Net interest expense decreased due to interest income on the proceeds from the sale of our LSEG shares and a \$12 million interest benefit associated with the release of tax reserves, which more than offset higher interest costs on commercial paper borrowings and net pension obligations.
+As substantially all our long-term debt obligations paid interest at fixed rates (after swaps), the net interest expense on our term debt was essentially unchanged compared to the prior year.

-Other finance income
+Other finance (costs) income

-Year ended D ecember 31,
+Year ended De cember 31,

-(millions of U.S. dollars) 2022 2021
+(millions of U.S. dollars) 2023 2022

-Other finance income 444 8
+Other finance (costs) income (192) 444

-In 2022, other finance income included gains of \$328 million from foreign exchange contracts on instruments that are intended to reduce foreign currency risk on a portion of our indirect investment in LSEG, which is denominated in British pounds sterling, and net foreign exchange gains on intercompany funding arrangements.
-In 2021, net foreign exchange gains on intercompany funding arrangements more than offset \$19 million of losses from foreign exchange contracts.
+In 2023, other finance costs included \$132 million of losses from foreign exchange contracts that are intended to reduce foreign currency risk on a portion of our indirect investment in LSEG, which is denominated in British pounds sterling, as well as net foreign exchange losses on intercompany funding arrangements.
+In 2022, other finance income included gains of \$328 million from foreign exchange contracts, as well as net foreign exchange gains on intercompany funding arrangements.
 Refer to the "Risk Management" section of this management's discussion and analysis for a discussion on how we manage and mitigate our foreign currency risks.

-Share of post-tax (losses) earnings in equity method investments
+Share of post-tax earnings (losses) in equity method investments